 The major issues impacting profitability in the building materials industry

 1. Lack of visibility of the actual profit margin at the point of sale

 This means your employees can never have the confidence to know whether they are selling profitably or selling at a loss.
 This means they are less likely to make decisions that precede growth.
 This directly opposes the need to sell profitably.

 2. Inaccurate calculations leading to incorrect claims reducing your expected profit margins

 There is no point giving your employees information about expected profit margins if your claim success is poor and you will never achieve those profit margins because you will never receive the full retrospective discount that resources have been spent negotiating.
 This directly opposes the effect of smart purchasing.

-So how do you rectify this situation and use rebates to grow your building materials business?
+So how do you rectify this situation and use rebates to grow your business in the building materials industry?